nnlevy/make-life-org/README.md

 track of joint to-dos, conversation prompts and short notes from each partner.
 Use it for daily habits like taking multivitamins or exercising together.
 Add prompts to tackle important topics such as finances, division of childcare or career plans.
-Both partners can attach notes from their own perspective.
+Both partners can attach notes from their own perspective and view curated content for their role in the journey.

 ### API